WaleedAshraf/asyncapi-validator/README.md

  */
 .validate(key, payload, channel, operation)
 ```
-To use this method for validation, you should provide `msgIdentifier` in AsyncApiValidator `options`.

 ### .schema
 `.schema` property can be used to access AsyncAPI schema in JSON format and with all the refs resolved.